College | October 3, 2022 | Prima Bhakyapaibul

 Conclusion

-Remember to have a plan to pay for college and base your decision off of what best fits your plan.
+Remember to have a plan to pay for college and base your decision on what best fits your plan.
 Remember, bigger isn’t always better.
 You may be offered more financial aid from a school that will still cost you more in the long run.
 Or a school that seems more expensive might have more money to offer you than a school with a lower sticker price.

 Take your time during this process and choose what’s right for you.

-footnote Sallie Mae does not provide, and these materials are not meant to convey financial, tax, or legal advice.
-Sallie Mae makes no claims about the accuracy or adequacy of this information.
-These materials may not reflect Sallie Mae’s view or endorsement.
+footnote Sallie Mae does not provide, and these materials are not meant to convey, financial, tax, or legal advice.
 Consult your own financial advisor, tax advisor, or attorney about your specific circumstances.
-Reproduction without explicit permission is prohibited.

 footnote External links and third-party references are provided for informational purposes only.
 Sallie Mae cannot guarantee the accuracy of the information provided by any third parties and assumes no responsibility for any errors or omissions contained therein.
 Any copyrights, trademarks, and/or service marks used in these materials are the property of their respective owners.